inverse/hassio-addon-emoncms/README.md

 # Home Assistant Add-on: Emoncms

+## Note

+This addon is very much unmaintained, thankfully there is a more maintained addmon provided by [Open Building Management](https://github.com/Open-Building-Management/emoncms).

 ## About

 [Emoncms][emoncms] is a powerful open-source web-app for processing, logging and visualising energy, temperature and other environmental data.